 curvaceous and feminine

 This jewelry was inspired by a lantern with myriad hand-cut openwork.
-Voluptuous shapes of latticework and traditional Moroccan motifs on the 36” teardrop necklace are embellished with Swarovski crystals that have a deep lustrous finish.
+Voluptuous shapes of latticework and traditional Moroccan motifs on the 36” teardrop necklace are embellished with fine quality crystals that have a deep lustrous finish.
 The egg-shaped necklace echoes the patterns and silhouette of the lamp.

 lacy latticework patterns